Torque Converter Removal

 After separating the engine from the transmission:

-• Use this measurement to ensure that the torque converter is correctly aligned with the transmission oil pump when reinstalling.
+- Use this measurement to ensure the torque converter is correctly aligned with the transmission oil pump when reinstalling.
 Use a straight edge and a tape measure or a ruler.

 Torque Converter Inspection

 Perform a complete inspection of the torque converter after removal.
 Check the drive hub for burrs and scratches.
-Most of these are easily removed by polishing the hub with a piece of crocus cloth.
-If the hub has deep scratches or a significant groove, usually where the transmission pump seal was riding, it may leak transmission fluid into the bellhousing.
+Most of these are easily removed by polishing the hub with crocus cloth.
+Transmission fluid leaking into the bellhousing is usually caused by a leaking pump seal.
+A torque converter hub with deep scratches or a significant groove, usually where the transmission pump seal was riding, damages and wears the seal, resulting in the leak.

 Seized Stator

 Insert a few fingers into the stator spines and turn.
 A good stator clutch locks in one direction and spins freely in the other.
 Replace the torque converter if it has a bad one-way stator clutch.
-Check the studs and threaded mounts for stripping and wear and check the seams for leakage.
-Torque converter's balloon from too much pressure resulting in a whining sound heard at the front of the transmission.
+Check the studs and threaded mounts for stripping and wear and the seams for leakage.
+Torque converters can balloon from too much pressure, resulting in a whining sound heard at the front of the transmission.
 Replace the converter if it is swollen or leaking.